rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/proxy/_index.md

 In addition to setting the default rules for a proxy server as shown above, you will need to add additional rules, shown below, to provision node driver clusters from a proxied Rancher environment.

-You will configure `/etc/apt/apt.conf.d/proxy.conf` with the following:
+You will configure your filepath according to your setup, e.g., `/etc/apt/apt.conf.d/proxy.conf`:

 ```
 acl SSL_ports port 22